Maryland State Tort Claims

 Are Maryland State owned “Fine Arts” insured?

-Yes, for the same perils as other State owned contents.
+Yes, for the same perils as other contents.
 However, if there is an article of fine arts the Treasurer determines is irreplaceable, the indemnity shall be only for the repair of damage.

 A Maryland State Agency has been asked to provide a Certificate of Insurance.
 What exactly is a Certificate of Insurance?

 A certificate of insurance is a document which provides evidence of insurance.
 Other parties routinely require evidence of insurance coverage for various types of contracts.
-Examples may be for the lease or rental of premises, rental of a vehicle or for special events.
-When agreements, leases or contracts require evidence of insurance, the agency should request review by their Assistant Attorney General for compliance with those obligations.
+Examples may be for the lease or rental of real or personal property, the lease or rental of a vehicle, or for special events.

 How may a Maryland State Agency obtain a Certificate of Insurance?

 An agency may submit a written request for a certificate of insurance to the STO Insurance Division, to the attention of Luke Reed, Underwriter.
 The request must contain the name of the person within the agency requesting the certificate, the telephone and fax number, the name and address of your State agency, a brief description of why the certificate is needed and the name and address of the organization requesting the verification of insurance from the agency.
-The agency representative can e-mail this to Luke Reed, firstname.lastname@example.org and Muriel Turner at email@example.com, or by fax to 410-974-2865.
+The agency representative can e-mail this to Luke Reed at email@example.com, or by fax to 410-974-2865.

 How long is the process for obtaining a Certificate of Insurance from the STO Insurance Division once the request is properly submitted?